Infant Baptism Policy

 4. Attend Baptismal Preparation Class

-These classes are offered regularly at St. Jude Church, usually on the first Wednesday of each month in English and on the second Tuesday of each month in Spanish.
+These classes are offered at St. Elizabeth of Hungary Church, usually on the second Sunday of each month in Creole, on the third Sunday of each month in Spanish and classes in English by request only.
 They are also offered at other local churches throughout the month.
-If the parents take the class at any church other than St. Jude, they must provide proof of attendance either in a certificate of attendance or a letter from that church’s pastor.
+If the parents take the class at any church other than St. Elizabeth of Hungary, they must provide proof of attendance either in a certificate of attendance or a letter from that church’s pastor.
 If the parents have taken Baptismal Preparation Classes within the past two years, this requirement is waived.
-Please note: If you choose to attend a class at St. Jude, you must register for the desired class.
+Please note: If you choose to attend a class at St. Elizabeth of Hungary, you must register for the desired class.

 Requirements for Godparents